xlatios1/EDU-SEGMENTATION-FULL/README.md

     Each directory contains a README file with specific instructions on setting up the respective component.
 Be sure to follow these        instructions to ensure a successful setup.

     Note: Replace yourusername in the clone command above with your actual GitHub username.

+some environments which we need to start up (patria notes)
+1. 3000 (client)
+2. 4000 (server)
+3. 5000 (server)
+4. 8001 (service)
+if there is env, then activate it for segmentation, i used test-api-11 (conda) for sentiment, i used fyp-sentiment env (conda)